Babyalph/SpearWordlists.py/README.md

 - Adds special characters at word boundaries
 - Generates Passwords with your choosen lenght
 - New one word Mode wich adds common Strings like "123456" or "qwerty"
+- Checks if Word is mentiond in Rockyou.txt and adds them to your Wordlist.

+# !Download Rockyou.txt from Releaeses or elswhere and put it in the same directory as this script!

 # Example
 Enter a List of Words, wich are Likley to be used in the Targets Password.